Sahti: In other countries

-Finnish sahti has protected status in Europe, so that in order to be described as sahti a beer must be brewed following something close to the traditional process and ingredients.
-Modern craft beer versions of sahti can be somewhat removed from the original style, because brewers may use more hops, might not use juniper twigs, could introduce more carbonation, boil the wort, and may not use Finnish baking yeast.
+Finnish sahti has protected status in Europe, so that in order to be described as sahti an ale must be brewed following something close to the traditional process and ingredients.
+Modern craft brewing versions of sahti can be somewhat removed from the original style, because brewers may use hops, might not use juniper twigs, could introduce more carbonation, boil the wort, and may not use Finnish baking yeast.

 In many countries sahti has been the subject of recent interest by homebrewers and microbreweries who have brewed many takes on the style.
-It is not clear if any of them actually resemble the original Finnish sahti beers in any way, so in the EU most of these beers could not be marketed as sahti.
+It is not clear if any of them actually resemble the original Finnish sahti ales in any way, so in the EU most of these drinks could not be marketed as sahti.